gleam-lang/website/writing-gleam/gleam-toml.md

 #
 # Items in this list are "globs" that are matched against module names.
 See:
 # https://docs.rs/glob/latest/glob/struct.Pattern.html
+#
+# The default value is as below, with the `name` of your project substituted in
+# place of "my_app".
 internal_modules = [
   "my_app/internal",
   "my_app/internal/*",